Tantalum73/Audiograph/README.md

 This project is still young.
 When you find a better way of playing Audiograph in response to accessibility events *please* update that file or [tell me](https://twitter.com/Klaarname/)!

 ## Configuration

+All of the mentioned customizations need to be set before a call to `play(graphContent:completion:)` starts the playback.

 ### Playback-Duration
 Specifies the amount of seconds the audio should be played.
 Possible options are:
 ```swift